Editor’s Note: This post was updated on April 2, 2019.

 In addition to the different conversion funnel stages, B2B Facebook audiences also differ in regards to job seniority, industry, and many other factors.

-As you get started with B2B Facebook ads, take your time to define the conversions you want your target audiences to make.
-Only then proceed to the development process for messaging and value props.
+As you get started with B2B Facebook ads, take your time to define the conversion actions you want your target audiences to complete.
+These should be fully defined before you proceed to the development process for messaging and value propositions.

 - Name a big, relevant change in the world